MojosBeans100/CI-MS5-loveplants/README.md

 ![Heroku Deploy Branch](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644513541/heokudeploy_eaqdqh.jpg)

 20. Click on the link provided to access the application
-21. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue
+21. If any issues are encountered, accessing the build logs is a good way to troubleshoot the issue

 [Back to top](#love-plants)